SAN DIEGO CONSTRUCTION ACCIDENT ATTORNEY

 If you or a loved one has been involved in a construction accident, contact Mission Legal Center.
 We are San Diego Personal Injury Attorneys with a proven record of success in helping those who have suffered from a serious construction accident or construction site injury, to receive the necessary medical attention, care and treatment you need, in addition to compensation for future care you may require.
 Call for a free consultation and case-specific guidance: <a” href=”tel:619-777-5555″>619-777-5555.
 You may also contact us or follow us on Facebook.

 As a family owned and operated San Diego Personal Injury and Accident Law Firm, Mission Legal Center is conveniently located in Mission Valley – San Diego, California.

 A: Injuries on construction sites result from many dangerous conditions including: contact with hazardous materials, carbon monoxide poisoning, electric shock/electrocution, falls, improper use of protective equipment, machinery accidents, repetitive movement accidents, scaffolding collapses, being struck by an object, trench collapses and more.

-Cosmetic surgery, dental work, doctor specialist treatment, long term care, nursing care, physical therapy, and rehabilitation.
-For much more information about construction site injuries in San Diego County, click here
+A: Cosmetic surgery, dental work, doctor specialist treatment, long term care, nursing care, physical therapy, and rehabilitation.
+For much more information about construction site injuries in San Diego County, click here.

 A: OSHA stands for Occupational Safety and Health Administration, a federal agency under the United States Department of Labor.
 OSHA’s main focus is to protect workers and ensure workplace safety with training, outreach, education and assistance.